 Thank your colleagues regularly

 Studies show that practicing gratitude at work has been found to boost resilience and reduce stress on the job — and most importantly, help strengthen our relationships with those around us.
 After completing a project, write an email to your whole team expressing your gratitude, or compliment a particular colleague on how helpful they were throughout the process.
 Or offer to celebrate a job well done with a (virtual) coffee break!
 It’s easy to forget the power of a simple “thank you” during a busy workday, but it goes a long way.

 When everyone is busy with their own tasks, we can forget to give to others — and sometimes, the simple act of offering support can help you bond with your team.
 Make it a habit to regularly ask a colleague how you can help — sometimes, that might simply mean lending a listening, supportive ear over your lunch break.
 When others see that you care about their time, they take notice, and it can often lead to deeper conversations, too.
 Plus, research shows that offering our time conveys the message that we respect the other person’s workload, and makes people more willing to return the favor in the future.

-It’s easy to hide behind our computer screens to communicate with one another efficiently (hello, Slack channels!) — but it’s also important to talk to your co-workers when you can.
-Instead of sending messages to your colleagues’ inboxes, make a deliberate choice to swap some of those interactions for face-to-face conversations.
-You can even make a trip out of it: Discuss your work outside, or over lunch or coffee.
-You’ll find that other conversations spark more seamlessly, and you’ll build empathy in the process.
+It’s easy to hide behind our computer screens to communicate with one another efficiently (hello, Slack channels!) — but it’s also important to talk to your co-workers live when you can.
+Instead of sending messages to your colleagues’ inboxes, make a deliberate choice to swap some of those interactions for phone calls or face-to-face conversations.
+You can even make an event out of it on each other’s calendars.
+You’ll find that other conversations spark more seamlessly, and you’ll build more empathy in the process.
 You’ll also probably resolve work matters more productively than if it were handled behind screens.

 Stay up to date or catch-up on all our podcasts with Arianna Huffington here.